Heavenlyyyyy/shoe-ecommerce-website/README.md

 ## License

-Distributed under the CC-BY-NC-SA-4.0 License.
+Distributed under the GNU AGPLv3 License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>